Back to Home

 The opportunity was clear and had been circulating for years: build an e-commerce-style shopping experience that lets prospects browse the full weekly menu before committing to an account.
 Reduce friction at the top, increase intent by the time a customer hits checkout.

-I'd been building evidence for this direction through user testing, competitive analysis (HungryRoot, HelloFresh, and Blue Apron had all moved toward variations of a shop-first model), and internal data showing where prospects dropped.
+I'd been building evidence for this direction across three inputs.
+First, an ongoing customer signal review pulling from new-subscriber interviews, support tickets, and churn exits, where the subscription-as-barrier theme had been surfacing for months.
+Second, competitive analysis showing HungryRoot, HelloFresh, and Blue Apron had all moved toward variations of a shop-first model.
+Third, internal funnel data isolating where prospects dropped.
 The target was a 5-point lift in conversion rate and a meaningful reduction in zero-order sign-ups.

 When leadership greenlit it for the roadmap, it meant we could finally break out of the legacy architecture, retire the old design system, and rebuild the core customer journey from the ground up.